thatguy1155/rn-pics/README.md

 yarn run ios
 ```

+# Phase 1

 ## Requirements:

 - Build a single screen for Viewing and Editing the Photos of a users profile.
-    - This must show the photo previews/thumbnails or the full scale photos
-    - Possible solutions could be a list of photos previews, a grid of photo previews, a scrolling list of photos.
-Pick a solution that works for you and would be relatively easy for a person to use.
+This should look like
+  Tinder's Edit your Profile screen, which includes thumbnails of each photo in a grid of 3 wide by 3 high.
 - Rearrange photos
     - The profile will show the photos in order.
 Give users a way to rearrange the order.
 - Remove photos